tim-shand/bootstrapper-azure-terraform-github/README.md

 - Existing Azure tenant with at least **one** active subscription.
 - Local applications installed (Azure CLI, Github CLI, Terraform, Git).
-- Rename the `example.psd1` file to `env.psd1` and update the variable values within.
+- Rename the `example-env.psd1` file to `env.psd1` and update the variable values within.

 ## Process

-### Preparation
-- Check required applications are installed.
-- Check for active authenticated sessions (Azure CLI, Github CLI).

 ### Inputs
 - See `example-env.psd1` file for required variable values.